Squirrel and Hedgehog

 The first episode of the show, produced in 1977, is based on a short novel published in a North Korean children's magazine in the 1970s.
 The short film was so popular with the public that the crew decided to turn the show into a series.
-In 2006, the producers said the show would be in production until episode 52, but was discontinued in 2012 for unknown reasons.
+In 2006, the producers said the show would be in production.

+The series was re-aired on Korean Central Television since July 2023 for the show's 46th anniversary.
+It is currently being re-aired as of July 2025.

+A sequel is currently in production, according to a report from the Rodong Sinmun, the official newspaper of the ruling party of North Korea.

-Characters and Locations
+Characters and locations

 Flower Hill

-The main character's hometown.
-Squirrels, hedgehogs, ducks, rabbits and small animals live in this village.